Jaggler3/term-notes/README.md

 ## Usage

-1. Open the Term browser
+1. Open the Piko browser
 2. Navigate to `http://localhost:3000`
 3. Sign up for a new account or log in
 4. Create and manage your notes